Techtonica/curriculum/how-to-learn/learning-to-learn.md

 - "I only have one learning style."
 - "I'm not good at learning new things because I didn't get good grades in school."
-- "As long as I have a growth mindset, learning new things will be easy"
+- "As long as I have a growth mindset, learning new things will be easy."

 ### Demonstration